Skip to content

 Five questions cut through the marketing:

 3. Is it genuinely phone-first?
-You'll live in it on doorsteps and pavements.
+You will live in it on doorsteps and pavements.
 A clunky desktop tool wedged onto a phone will quietly cost you time on every visit.

 4. Will your clients tolerate an app?
 A no-login experience beats forcing every owner to download and register.

-5. What's the total cost, and is your data yours?
+5. What is the total cost, and is your data yours?
 Add per-seat fees and processing to the sticker price, and make sure you can export your clients and history at any time.
-If a tool makes leaving hard, that's a red flag.
+If a tool makes leaving hard, that is a red flag.

 Software for your specific business